Specialist routing¶

 MONO --> OUT["list[EnrichedRow]"]

-MERGE --> OUT
+VALID --> OUT

 Not every specialist runs on every document.
 The router only selects strategies with clear evidence, so a typical run activates two to three specialists.
+The number of stages depends on whether dependencies exist between the selected strategies.